wolframkriesing/site-stitcher/content/tidbit/2021/02/index.md

 # ArchUnit For JavaScript - archijs
 slug: arch-unit-for-java-script-archijs
 dateCreated: 2021-02-28 12:33 CET
-tags: testing, architecture, software design
+tags: testing, architecture, software design, clean architecture, hexagonal architecture

 [Archijs](https://github.com/migh1/archijs#readme)
 describes itself as "A package to test javascript architecture".
+TL;DR - it is not ready for use yet, I would not.

 Use it in your project now, via:
 ```shell